linrongbin16/colorbox.nvim/README.md

 ## Notes

-I found a few color collections never update their collections, which is the original reason why I create this plugin.
+I found a few color collections never update their colors, which is the origin reason I create this plugin.

 To solve this issue, I use python scripts to update colors automatically.